 Abigail Adams Biography:

-They had four children before John became involved in the Continental Congress.
-During his long absences, Abigail managed the family and the farm and corresponded not only with her husband but with many family members and friends.
-During the war, she also served as the primary educator of the children, including the future sixth U.S. president, John Quincy Adams.
+After almost a decade of rather quiet family life, John became involved in the Continental Congress.
+In 1774, John attended the First Continental Congress in Philadelphia, while Abigail remained in Massachusetts, raising the family.
+During his long absences over the next 10 years, Abigail managed the family and the farm and corresponded not only with her husband but with many family members and friends, including Mercy Otis Warren and Judith Sargent Murray.
+She served as the primary educator of the children, including the future sixth U.S. president, John Quincy Adams.

 Organizations/Religion: Congregational, Unitarian

 - Abigail Adams Portrait

 - First Ladies: Collectively

 - Early and Colonial America

 Museums, Historical Sites: